Brachiosaurus: Postcranial skeleton

 Air sacs not only invaded the vertebrae but also the ribs.
 In Brachiosaurus, the air sacs invaded through a small opening on the front side of the rib shafts, while in Giraffatitan openings were present on both the front and back sides of the tuberculum, a bony projection articulating with the diapophyses of the vertebrae.
 Paul, in 1988, stated that the ribs of Brachiosaurus were longer than in Giraffatitan, which was questioned by Taylor in 2009.
 Behind the dorsal vertebral column, the sacrum consisted of five co-ossified sacral vertebrae.
 As in Giraffatitan, the sacrum was proportionally broad and featured very short neural spines.
 Poor preservation of the sacral material in Giraffatitan precludes detailed comparisons between both genera.
 Of the tail, only the second caudal vertebra is well preserved.

 As in Giraffatitan, this vertebra was slightly amphicoelous (concave on both ends), lacked openings on the sides, and had a short neural spine that was rectangular and tilted backward.
 In contrast to the second caudal vertebra of Giraffatitan, that of Brachiosaurus had a proportionally taller neural arch, making the vertebra about thirty percent taller.
 The centrum lacked depressions on its sides, in contrast to Giraffatitan.
 In front or back view, the neural spine broadened toward its tip to approximately three times its minimum width, but no broadening is apparent in Giraffatitan.
-The neural spines were also inclined backward by about 30°, more than in Giraffatitan (20°).
+The neural spines were also inclined backward by about 30 degrees, more than in Giraffatitan (20 degrees).
 The caudal ribs projected laterally and were not tilted backward as in Giraffatitan.
 The articular facets of the articular processes at the back of the vertebra were directed downward, while those of Giraffatitan faced more toward the sides.
 Besides the articular processes, the hyposphene-hypantrum articulation formed an additional articulation between vertebrae, making the vertebral column more rigid; in Brachiosaurus, the hyposphene was much more pronounced than in Giraffatitan.